 Acces ss to Transit (Up to 15 Points) 15.
 Points are awarded to projects located within walking distances of public transit stations and stops. (up to 5 points) ☐ Project is located within 1⁄2 mile of Red Line transitway stations (including the Burnsville Center station and all stations north) or Orange Line transitway stations (including the Apple Valley Transit Station and all stations north) (5 points); or ☐ Project is located within 1⁄2 mile of a park and ride (with bus service), a bus route stop, or a Minnesota Valley Transit Authority (MVTA) bus route where the bus is able to stop (3 points).
 At the time of application, the applicant must submit a map identifying the location of the project with exact walking distances to the eligible public transit station/stop and include a copy of the route.
 16. Ten (10) points are awarded to projects approved by the Agency to qualify under the minimum threshold requirement #7.
 Long Term Affordability, Tax Exempt Bond Projects only (5 or 10 Points) 17.
 Applications seeking 9% Tax Credits are not eligible to claim points through this Long Term Affordability criteria.
 Only applications seeking 4% Tax Credits are eligible to claim points under this criteria.
 Points are awarded to 4% Tax Credit projects which agree to extend the long term affordability of the project and maintain the duration of the low-income use for: ☐ A minimum of 25 years (i.e. a 10-year extended use period) to receive 5 points; or ☐ A minimum of 30 years (i.e., a 15-year extended use period) to receive 10 points.
-1 b.
+I b.
 PREFERENCE PRIORITIES Developer Claims Agency Awarded 1.
 Previous Tax Credit Commitment/Reservation.
 Points are awarded to projects that have a prior commitment/reservation of Tax Credits, were not fully funded in a previous round, and require additional Tax Credits to make the project feasible.
 (30 points)

-2. Points are awarded to projects that will serve the lowest income tenants (50% or less of area median adjusted by unit size) with gross rents not to exceed 30% of income.
+2. Points are awarded to projects that will serve the lowest income tenants (50% or less of area median adjusted by unit size) with gross rents not to exceed 30% of income and agree to maintain the deeper rent structure for the duration of the Declaration.
 (Up to 15 Points) Applicants may choose any combination of the following rent limitations for the project, but may not count any unit more than once.
 This selection will restrict rents only (tenant incomes will not be restricted to the following levels by claiming points in this section).
 Check the box that applies.
-100% of Tax Credit units at the rents for 50% of AMI: 75% of Tax Credit units at the rents for 40% of AMI: 75% of Tax Credit units at the rents for 50% of AMI: 75% of Tax Credit units at the rents for 50% of AMI: 50% of Tax Credit units at the rents for 40% of AMI: 50% of Tax Credit units at the rents for 50% of AMI: 5 points 3.
+100% of Tax Credit units at the rents for 50% of AMI: 15 points 75% of Tax Credit units at the rents for 40% of AMI: 10 points 50% of Tax Credit units at the rents for 40% of AMI: 10 points 50% of Tax Credit units at the rents for 50% of AMI: 5 points 3.
 Points will be awarded to projects located in a Qualified Census Tract and are part of a cooperatively developed plan that provides for community revitalization.
-(5 Points)
+(5 Points) TOTAL POINTS: Developer Claims Agency Awarded -